-- Ability to protect confidential information revealed during the Human Resource Panel nominations process. - History of both completing work independently and working well within a group. - Familiarity with the Narcotics Anonymous service structure. - Organizational and communication skills. - Ability to donate sufficient time to attend meetings and to fulfill the additional commitments of Human Resource Panel membership.
+• Ability to protect confidential information held in the World Pool and revealed during the Human Resource Panel nominations process.

-• A working knowledge of the Twelve Steps, Traditions, and Concepts.
+- History of both completing work independently and working well within a group. - Familiarity with the Narcotics Anonymous service structure. - Organizational and communication skills. - Ability to donate sufficient time to attend meetings and to fulfill the additional commitments of Human Resource Panel membership. - A working knowledge of the Twelve Steps, Traditions, and Concepts.